jerryhgladinet/docs/deploy/source/chapter04.rst

 ==============================

 After you reboot, login to the machine’s Windows Console using the same admin user which was used to install the CentreStack software.
-A web browser page will be displayed automatically prompting you to create the default admin account.
+A web browser page will be displayed, automatically prompting you to create the default admin account.

 .. note::